 Skip to content

-As we pull the metal out of the molten zinc, it cools and the zinc solution drains, forming a “fudgy” texture with runs, sags, and icicles.
-This creates a distinct, textured finish called “spangle,” which gives a new fence or structure an authentic wrought iron look once painted or coated.
+As we pull the metal out of the molten zinc, it cools and the zinc solution drains.
+As it cools, a “fudge-like” texture with runs, sags, and icicles will begin to form on the surface of the metal.
+This creates a distinct textured finish called “spangle,” which gives a new ironwork an old authentic wrought iron texture.
+Then, after welds are cleaned and imperfections of the galvanizing process are removed, the ironwork is brush blasted and powder coated (or painted) for a lasting finish.

-When done correctly, this CIW-2135-I finish can be remarkable.
+When completed, this CIW-2135-I finish can be remarkable.
 The DOT rates this duplex finish system for up to 120 years with only a 20% failure rate.
-This finish guarantees both authenticity and longevity, letting your wrought iron designs—whether for exterior custom railings, forged fences, or driveway gates—be admired for generations.
+This finish guarantees both authenticity and longevity for your ‘wrought’ iron designs—whether for exterior custom railings, forged fences, or driveway gates—be admired for generations.

 Ever wonder why hot dip galvanizing?
 Do you want your project completed by an expert?!
 We are happy to help!
 Contact us here!